 1. Plan your campaigns

-When Christmas Day arrives, give your customers a sneak peek of what kind of sales you’re going to offer via email newsletters.
-These can be scheduled in advance, so there’s no need to disrupt your post-Christmas dinner nap 😴
+When Christmas Day arrives, give your customers a preview of what sales you’re going to offer via email newsletters.
+These can be scheduled in advance, so there’s no need to disrupt your post-Christmas dinner nap.

 Early on Boxing Day, send your customers a notification letting them know the sale has started.

 2. Spruce up your ad copy

 If you already have campaigns set up, spruce up your ad copy with Boxing Day-related content.
 This will boost click-through-rates and make them more relevant to searches.

 3. Set up remarketing campaigns